MathisBeal/MathisBeal/README.md

 - 👋 Hi, I’m @MathisBeal
 - 👀 I’m interested in Coding, Animes, Mangas, Videogames
-- 🌱 I’m currently learning Some things about coding
+- 🌱 I’m currently learning some things about coding
 - 💞️ I’m looking to collaborate on some personal projects
 - 📫 How to reach me ...